End-to-end scenario for the Fleet Management sample application

 Use the Fleet Management application to rent a vehicle

-Keep in mind that you’re working with the migrated app in this section.
+Remember that you’re working with the migrated app in this section.
 The forms that you see are directly ported from the Microsoft Dynamics AX 2012 version of the sample.
 Although they have been modified and restyled, they have not been reimagined.

-To return to the Dashboard, click the Microsoft Dynamics logo in the top-left corner of the page.
+To return to the Dashboard, select the Microsoft Dynamics logo in the top-left corner of the page.
 The dashboard is the main working hub.
 You can see the various tiles, organized into sections, which lead to parts of the application.
 The dashboard is designed for horizontal scrolling, which is an optimization for working well on modern devices.
 The button to the right of the dashboard shows the navigation bar.

 From the Dashboard, open the navigation bar and go to Fleet Management > Common > Customers > Customer.